Beachcroft Towse: Details on the Victoria Cross

 Towse was 35 years old, and a captain in the 1st Battalion, The Gordon Highlanders during the Second Boer War when the following deeds led to the award of the Victoria Cross:

 On the 11th December, 1899, at the action of Magersfontein, Captain Towse was brought to notice by his Commanding Officer for his gallantry and devotion in assisting the late Colonel Downman, when mortally wounded, in the retirement, and endeavouring, when close up to the front of the firing line, to carry Colonel Downman on his back; but finding this not possible, Captain Towse supported him till joined by Colour-Sergeant Nelson and Lance-Corporal Hodgson.

 On the 30th April, 1900, Captain Towse, with twelve men, took up a position on the top of Mount Thaba, far away from support.
 A force of about 150 Boers attempted to seize the same plateau, neither party appearing to see the other until they were but 100 yards apart.
 Some of the Boers then got within 40 yards of Captain Towse and his party, and called on him to surrender.
 He at once caused his men to open fire and remained firing himself until severely wounded (both eyes shattered), succeeding in driving off the Boers.
 The gallantry of this Officer in vigorously attacking the enemy (for he not only fired, but charged forward) saved the situation, notwithstanding the numerical superiority of the Boers.

-The shot that blinded Towse was fired by the Russian volunteer Yevgeny Maximov who was struggling with Towse during the action on Mount Thaba.
+The shot that blinded Towse was fired by the Russian volunteer Yevgeny Maximov who was struggling with Towse during the action on Mount Thaba; the wounds Maximov suffered in that battle- splintered shoulder, a badly damaged shoulder blade and a serious wound to his skull- rendered him unfit for further military service, leading to him being honorably discharged from the Transvaal service.
 Queen Victoria, it is said, shed tears when pinning the decoration.
 Possibly at her instance, The War Office awarded Towse with a special wounds pension of £300 a year.

 He retired from the army in February 1902, but was appointed by King Edward VII one of His Majesty′s Honourable Corps of Gentlemen at Arms on 1 January 1903.